walshbr/walshbr.github.io/pages/cv.md

 Peer Review Publications

 * "The Futures of Digital Humanities Pedagogy in a Time of Crisis", _The Digital Futures of Graduate Study in the Humanities_ (Forthcoming).
-* "The Three-Speed Problem in Digital Humanities Pedagogy", in _What We Teach When We Teach DH: Digital Humanities in the Classroom_, part of the _Debates in Digital Humanities Series_ (Forthcoming).
+* "The Three-Speed Problem in Digital Humanities Pedagogy", in _What We Teach When We Teach DH: Digital Humanities in the Classroom_, part of the _Debates in Digital Humanities Series_ (2023).
 * "The Life of a Digital Humanities Lab," with Aaron Brenner, Sarah Connell, Jennifer Grayburn, Matthew Hannah, and Brad Rittenhouse, in [_Digital Humanities and Laboratories: Perspectives on Knowledge, Infrastructure and Culture_](https://www.routledge.com/Digital-Humanities-and-Laboratories-Perspectives-on-Knowledge-Infrastructure/Pawlicka-Deger-Thomson/p/book/9781032027630) (2023).
 * "<i>Prism</i> and Reading's Shape," in <i><em>Pataphysics Then &amp; Now</em></i>, part of the _Reconfiguring Modernism_ series (2022).
 * Amanda Visconti, Brandon Walsh, and Scholars' Lab Community, "Running a Collaborative Research Website and Blog with Jekyll and GitHub," The Programming Historian 9 (2020), [https://doi.org/10.46430/phen0090](https://doi.org/10.46430/phen0090).